ghostwalkerj/jiyosub/README.md

 **Python, Keras, Anaconda, TensorFlow**

 For heavy backend lifting, I prefer the python stack.
-Especially for any AI work, then you can add in the Anaconda suite, Keras Libraries, and TensorFlow (if doing deep neural networks).
-Django is ok, but I'd probably use React for front end and Django as an interface to a python backend in the right circumstances.
+Especially for any **AI** work, then you can add in the Anaconda suite, Keras Libraries, and TensorFlow (if doing deep neural networks).
+Django is fine as a web framework, but I'd probably use React for the front end and Django as an interface to a python backend, pending circumstance.

 <img src="images/htgoz.png" alt="mern" width="180"/>

 **Hardhat, Truffle, Ganache, OpenZeppelin**

-For development of Smart Contracts, I am a fan of both the Hardhat and Truffle suites.
+I am a fan of both the Hardhat and Truffle suites For the development of Smart Contracts / DApps.
 Each has some advantages: Hardhat is easy to use and you can fork chains quickly; Truffle has an elegant UI and some friendly debugging tools.
 I won't pick either side in this debate.

 I believe in standing on the shoulders of giants.
 In this case, OpenZeppelin's smart contract templates and interfaces.
 Well tested and secure, so they are my go-to to start a project.